20+ Things to Do in Michigan: Your Ultimate Fall Bucket List

 Summer may be behind us, but the wealth of Michigan’s farms doesn’t end until the snow flies.
 Since 1841 Eastern Market has been a Detroit staple, covering six city blocks with stalls of root vegetables, fall-blooming flowers and locally-made pierogis and sausages in autumn.
 Ann Arbor’s Kerrytown Market & Shops and its surrounding streets feature vendors offering locally-sourced produce, cheese and meats year-round.
 And the Flint Farmers’ Market features more than 50 vendors selling local produce, meat and poultry, cheese and bread indoors year-round.

-19. Stay at a Winery Inn
+20. Stay at a Winery Inn

 If you like northern Michigan’s wineries, why leave?
 Linger for an evening—or longer—at one of the state’s finest.
 Traverse City’s Chateau Chantal’s cozy, art-themed rooms include access to the tasting room on the honor system after the crowds have gone home.
-On nearby Old Mission Peninsula, the Inn at Chateau Grand Traverse overlooks acres of tiny vineyards and includes a bottle of wine with each night’s stay.
+On nearby Old Mission Peninsula, the Inn at Chateau Grand Traverse overlooks acres of vineyards and includes a bottle of wine with each night’s stay.
 And just across the water in Suttons Bay, Black Star Farms offers a private evening wine reception and a sumptuous breakfast for overnight guests.

-20. Watch a Parade
+21. Watch a Parade

 Each Thanksgiving morning since 1924 Detroiters have welcomed the holiday season with giant, helium-filled balloons, marching bands and some 2,000 clowns.
-It’s all part of America’s Thanksgiving Parade® presented by Gardner-White, one of the nation’s largest.
+It’s all part of America’s Thanksgiving Parade® presented by Gardner White, one of the nation’s largest.
 If you’re feeling energetic, head to the parade route early for the nation’s largest Thanksgiving morning Turkey Trot road race.

-21. Enjoy Deals During the Off-Season
+22. Enjoy Deals During the Off-Season

-Mackinac Island in the Fall | Photo Courtesy of Instagram Fan greendrinks
+Mackinac Island | Photo Courtesy of Pure Michigan